IBM/storage-fusion/AI/fusion-openshift-ai/README.md

   -z openshift-gitops-argocd-application-controller \
   -n openshift-gitops
 ```
+This grants full cluster privileges to the Argo CD controller.
+Use with caution.
-This ensures the Argo CD controller can successfully reconcile all manifests defined in this guide.
+This ensures the Argo CD controller can reconcile all manifests defined in this guide.

 **NOTE:** This approach is suitable for lab or proof-of-concept environments.
 In production, use a dedicated ServiceAccount with scoped RBAC permissions aligned with organizational security policies.